AdobeDocs/experience-platform.en/help/sources/sources-sdk/documentation/template.md

 ### Create a mapping {#mapping}

 In order for the source data to be ingested into a target dataset, it must first be mapped to the target schema that the target dataset adheres to.
-This is achieved by performing a POST request to Conversion Service with data mappings defined within the request payload.
+This is achieved by performing a POST request to [[!DNL Data Prep] API](https://www.adobe.io/experience-platform-apis/references/data-prep/) with data mappings defined within the request payload.

 **API format**